waterbearcollective/wbc-zetel/blog/philo.md

 ---
 pageTitle: What is Waterbear Collective?
-blurb: Notes towards a manifesto.
+blurb: Notes towards a semi-manifesto.
 ---

 <!--<img src="img/tarp.png">-->

-Lots of notes!